YongGoose/YongGoose/README.md

 ## A passionate developer who loves coding!

-I'm Junior backend engineer and open source contributor(my hobby) on `JUnit5`, `spring-boot`, `naver/fixture-monkey`, and more.
+I'm Junior backend engineer and open source contributor(my hobby) on `JUnit5`, `apache/seata`, `naver/fixture-monkey`, and more.
+Currently an official **committer** for `apache/seata`, and recently selected as a **GSoC`25 contributor** for a Kotlin project.
 Enjoy collaborating on projects, sharing knowledge, and continuously learning new technologies to improve my skills.

 Recently, I’ve been particularly interested in [**Test code**](https://www.slideshare.net/slideshow/2024-09-24-comming-soon/271981415).
 Test code is not only for validation! it also helps other developers understand how to use my code and serves as a guide for efficient refactoring, making it crucial for maintaining high-quality software.